-The Town of Blue River's capital assets at December 31, 2021 is \$3,193,809, net of accumulated depreciation.
+The Town of Blue River's capital assets at December 31, 2022 is \$3,162,628, net of accumulated depreciation.
 This investment in capital assets includes land, buildings, cisterns, vehicles, park facilities, roads, and bridges.
-The total increase in capital assets for the current fiscal year was 1.2% primarily due to the purchase of employee housing.
+The total decrease in capital assets for the current fiscal year was 1%.